MotazSabri/Hanami-release/README.md

 5.	✅Introduce weakly supported languages.
 6.	✅Introduce enhanced word tokenization to prevent gaps and overlaps between spoken statements.
 7.	✅Introduce Hanami modes to avoid computational overheads.
+8.	✅Add translation navigation, resuming, and pausing.
+9.	✅Add a single channel. double-channel and quadruple channel audio device support.
-8. Add more stability to audio regularization and noise reduction, especially in weakly supported languages.
+10. Add more stability to audio regularization and noise reduction, especially in weakly supported languages.
-9. Introduce speaker identification to ultimately create a meeting log with speakers and their corresponding sentences.
+11. Introduce speaker identification to ultimately create a meeting log with speakers and their corresponding sentences.
-10. Introduce a meeting summary in which every session log will be stored in a google doc with a summary of the meeting at the end.
+12. Introduce a meeting summary in which every session log will be stored in a google doc with a summary of the meeting at the end.
-11.	create a knowledge tree where all the meeting logs are appended together to create a robust backend that can answer any question about whatever was spoken and heard by Hanami.
+13.	create a knowledge tree where all the meeting logs are appended together to create a robust backend that can answer any question about whatever was spoken and heard by Hanami.

 ## Disclaimer